 so that we can process it.

 All protected spots must be used; you can not only protect 11 players, for example, and get the first 2 picks in the draft.
 (However, you CAN trade protected spots as described below.)
 Among tied teams, we use the team number as a tie-breaker for determining draft order.
-This upcoming year (for the 2014 draft for existing leagues), the lower (smaller) numbered team among tied teams will draft first in Round 14 (the first "real" round of drafting after the 13 rounds of keepers.)
-The tie-breaking order alternates each round, so the higher (larger) numbered team among tied teams will draft first in Round 15, the lower numbered tied team picks first in Round 16, and so on.
-The tie-breaker also alternates every year - in 2015, the higher numbered team among tied teams will draft first in Round 14.
+This upcoming year (for the 2021 draft for existing leagues), the higher (larger) numbered team among tied teams will draft first in Round 14 (the first "real" round of drafting after the 13 rounds of keepers.)
+The tie-breaking order alternates each round, so the lower numbered team among tied teams will draft first in Round 15, the higher numbered tied team picks first in Round 16, and so on.
+The tie-breaker also alternates every year - in 2022, the lower numbered team among tied teams will draft first in Round 14.

-NOTE Any players that move from one league to another will be available in the next year's draft, making your Round 14 pick potentially VERY valuable!
+NOTE Players that moved from the AL to the NL (or vice versa) will be available in the next year's draft, making your Round 14 pick potentially VERY valuable!
+For instance, Mookie Betts will be available in NLs for the first time in 2021.
 Therefore, do not trade away your Round 14 picks without recieving a lot of value in return!

 - In addition to the 13 players protected each year, you can also protect any "Scoresheet minor leaguers" you have on your roster.
-A "Scoresheet minor leaguer" is a player who, at the end of the season, still has less than 130 career major league at-bats, or less than 50 career major league innings pitched.
-"Scoresheet minor leaguers" have an "m" next to their name on your league roster.
-Each minor leaguer costs one of your draft picks - if you protect one, you lose your 35th round pick; if you protect two, you lose your 34th and 35th round picks; and if you protect three, you lose your 33rd, 34th and 35th round picks, and so on.
-(NOTE: If you've traded away a late pick, you lose the following pick instead.
-Further, it is only your own team's picks you lose for protecting minor leaguers - if you have traded for another team's late round picks, they can not be used in exchange for protecting "minor leaguers".)
-You CAN protect as many "minor leaguers" as you like with the 13 standard protected spots if you like.
+A "Scoresheet minor leaguer" is a player who, at the end of the season, does not have more than 130 career major league at-bats, or have more than 50 career major league innings pitched.
+"Scoresheet minor leaguers" have an "m" next to their name on the league roster on your league's home page.
+Each minor leaguer you protect costs you a draft pick.
+The last pre-season pick you own is used for the 1st minor league player you protect, your 2nd to last pick is used for the 2nd minor league player you protect, and so on, regardless of whether the pick is your own or one you traded for.
+This is *new* in 2021.
+Before 2021 it was only your own team's picks that would be lost, but beginning in 2021 you can also use picks you have traded for.
+For example, if you have 3 round 35 picks, they will be be used for your first 3 protected minor league players.
+Again - the new rule goes into effect in 2021.
+You can also protect "minor leaguers" with the 13 standard protected spots if you like.

 - You can trade draft picks, and you can also trade protected spots.
 But draft picks and protected spots can be, at most, one year in the future when you trade them.
-For example, once your league has drafted Round 18 in 2014, you can trade for a 2015 Round 18 pick.
-But in 2014, you can not trade for year 2016 picks, and you can not trade for 2015 picks until that round of the draft has been held in 2014.
+For example, once your league has drafted Round 18 in 2021, you can trade for a 2022 Round 18 pick.
+But in 2021 you can not trade for year 2023 picks, and you can not trade for 2022 picks until that round of the draft has been held in 2021.
 Also, if you trade away one of your protected spots, it means you get to protect only 12 players, and the team to which you traded the protected spot gets to protect 14 players.
 NOTE: You can NOT make trades for players to be named later (they are too difficult to review for fairness.)
 Also, you can NOT "rent" players.
-Deals such as: "I'll give you Verlander for the rest of the season, and then you give him back, plus a draft pick" are definitely NOT allowed!
+Deals such as: "I'll give you Kershaw for the rest of the season, and then you give him back, plus a draft pick" are definitely NOT allowed!